thofma/Hecke.jl/docs/src/sparse/intro.md

 ## Sparse rows

-Building blocks for sparse matrices are sparse rows, which are modelled by objects of type \texttt{SRow}.
-More precisely, the type is of parametrized form objects of type `SRow`.
+Building blocks for sparse matrices are sparse rows, which are modelled by objects of type `SRow`.
 More precisely, the type is of parametrized form `SRow{T}`, where `T` is the element type of the base ring $R$.
 For example, `SRow{ZZRingElem}` is the type for sparse rows over the integers.